Seville is the capital of southern Spain’s Andalusia region, and also the fourth largest city in Spain.

 Discover the charm of this quintessential Andalusian city in the peaceful courtyards and winding alleys of the medieval Barrio Santa Cruz.
 Take a walk through the beautiful Parque de María Luisa, and bask in the sun at the Plaza de España, Seville’s most graceful square.
 Fun-loving tourists will want to watch the feisty flamenco performances and take part in the city’s famously flamboyant festivals.
 Furthermore, do not forget to visit the cathedral of Seville.
 It is the largest Gothic church in Christendom with a majestic tower that was once the minaret of a great mosque.

 By far the best way to get around Seville’s city centre is on foot.
 The narrow alleys, lack of parking and infinite one-way streets make driving quite complicated.
-Besides that, there is also an extensive bus network, covering all barrios around the city.
+Moreover, there is also an extensive bus network covering all barrios around the city.
 Many people make use of the bike lanes, either with their own bicycle or using Sevici, the city’s bike-hire scheme.

 For heading out to the suburbs, or across the southern part of the city, the Metro is very convenient.
 For short journeys, taxis are cheap and plentiful.